Chart of Accounts

 - Select the account(s) to be debited and credited in this transaction.
-Use the buttons to add and remove accounts you wish to include in the entry.
+Use and to add and remove accounts you wish to include in the entry.

 - Enter the amounts to be debited and credited.
 I don't need to tell you this, but I'm gonna anyway: your total debits and credits have to be the same...